 - Most surgeons prefer that you keep your surgical dressing intact for the first 3-5 days after ACL ligament surgery

-- Remove the dressing after 3-5 days (check with your surgeon).
+- Remove the bandage after 3-5 days (check with your surgeon).

-- Any redness, drainage or other worrisome issue should be reported.
+- Report any redness, drainage or other worrisome issues.

 - Showering may be allowed by many doctors — check with them first

-- It’s OK to stand on the leg in the shower.
+- Standing on the leg in the shower is OK.
 You will not injure your new ligament after ACL surgery

 - Physical Therapy: